kareman/FileSmith/README.md

 Still very much a work in progress and has not been properly tested, so use at your own risk.

-And also, obviously there is supposed to be more documentation here.
+And also, some more documentation would be nice.

 ## License